ul-research-support/REDCap-vagrant/README.md

 To use this software you will need the latest version of [Vagrant] (https://www.vagrantup.com/downloads.html) and the latest version of [VirtualBox] (https://www.virtualbox.org/wiki/Downloads).

-1. Download the REDCap-vagrant ZIP file from gituhub and extract it to a folder named "Vagrant" under a User on your computer
+1. Download the REDCap-vagrant-master ZIP file from gituhub and extract it under a User on your computer

 2. Open the "Vagrantfile" that came with the downloaded folder